rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 Let's show an example to highlight what the problem is.
 We will start implementing 2 different NIFs:
 `add_two_ints`, `multiply_three_doubles`.

 We will assume to have some helpers to convert terms to and from Zig values[^3].
+Note that these helpers already help us reduce some of the noise thanks to the fact that Zig allows returning errors from functions.

 Here's the implementation of our NIFs: